lukefisklennon/something-awesome/README.md

 Each entry is separated by a newline and/or carriage return character.
 The trailing newline is optional.
 Additional whitespace (per Unicode) should be ignored.

-### Bootstrapping and residence
+### Bootstrapping

 New users and servers should have at least a partial list of servers provided to them, usually bundled with the application or library implementing the protocol.
 Before a user chooses a residence, this list must be updated to the latest version.

 Servers provide an HTTP GET endpoint `/discover` which servers the list.
 This is the only HTTP endpoint, as most communication is conducted over WebSocket.

+Both users and servers should permanently store this list (e.g. on hard disk), for quicker bootstrapping should a restart occur.

+### Residence

 While servers establish WebSocket communication to every server, users choose one as their residence.
 Users may also poll the `/discover` endpoint of non-residence servers periodically to strengthen their confidence in the list.

-Both users and servers should permanently store this list, for quicker bootstrapping should a restart occur.
+In the case that residence has already been established, but a new server has joined the network in closer hash-space proximity to the user, that user migrates to the new server.
+However, it is advisable to fetch any remaining messages from the old residence before doing so.

+### Message forwarding and queues

+Upon receiving a user's message, a sender's residence server immediately forwards it to the recipient's residence.

+Upon the recipient's residence receiving it, that message is forwarded to the recipient if that they are online and authenticated.
+The authentication process is described in [client-to-server communication](#client-to-server-communication).

+However, if the recipient is offline, the message is stored in a queue assigned to that user.
+The queue should be stored permanently (e.g. on hard disk), and for as long as practical.

+Once a client comes online and is authenticated, each message in the queue should be sent individually and in order, until the queue is empty.

+### Message encryption and reliability

+...

 ### WebSocket communication